PelionIoT/mbl-cli/README.md

 To inject a developer certificate into your device using MBL-CLI, follow the steps below.

+NOTE: This tutorial assumes you have already created a `update_default_resources.c` file using the `manifest-tool` as described [here](https://os.mbed.com/docs/mbed-linux-os/v0.5/getting-started/preparing-device-management-sources.html#creating-an-update-resources-file).

 Connect your Mbed Linux device to your development PC.
 Run the `select` command.
 The select command will return a list of discovered devices, you can select your device by its list index.